digital-asset/daml/docs/source/daml/reference/interfaces.rst

 Configuration
 *************

-In order to test this experimental feature, your Daml project needs to target Daml-LF version ``1.15`` or higher, which is specificed by adding the following line to the project's ``daml.yaml`` file:
+In order to test this new feature, your Daml project needs to explicitly target Daml-LF version ``1.15``, which is specificed by adding the following line to the project's ``daml.yaml`` file:

 .. code-block:: yaml

   build-options: [--target=1.15]

-If using Canton, it needs to run in dev mode (the protocol version of the domain should be `4` or `dev`), see :ref:`Canton: How do I enable unsupported features <how-do-i-enable-unsupported-features>` for instructions.

 Interface Declaration
 *********************